rahulshankariyer/PortolioProject/README.md

 ### Conclusion

+The fact that USA had a Testing % of 270%, more than most countries in the world, indicates that they were able to perform testing on a large % of their population multiple times.
+Although there are a lot of countries who have done so, USA has still done a better job than most other nations in getting people tested.

 ## 3. Covid Vaccination vs Cases & Deaths

 ### Project Objective

+Here, I tried to find the correlation between the Covid Vaccinations and its correlation with Covid Deaths and Covid Cases.

 ### Data Used

+Just like for analyzing the Testing data, here too I used the <a href = "https://docs.google.com/spreadsheets/d/1tbjElTWQUju5wL6IIH2W14F-32-lJ8n5/edit?usp=share_link&ouid=106525515537823506540&rtpof=true&sd=true"> Excel Sheet #2: Covid Testing & Vaccinations </a> dataset

+### Data Transformations

+Several records in the data had fields with null values which needed to be made into '0' for performing various mathematical calculations on them.
+So those fields were changed from null to '0'.

 ### Analysis

+1. I used SQL Server Management Studio to extract the data of Covid Vaccinations vs Cases & Deaths by both date & country.
+The queries used to extract the data are available in the <a href = "https://github.com/rahulshankariyer/PortolioProject/blob/main/Covid-19/Vaccinations%20vs%20Covid%20Cases%20%26%20Deaths.sql"> Vaccinations vs Covid Cases & Deaths.sql </a> file

+2. Using the data extracted in Step 1, I performed the following analysis in Jupyter Notebooks - <a href = "https://github.com/rahulshankariyer/PortolioProject/blob/main/Covid-19/Covid%2019%20Vaccinations%20vs%20Cases%20%26%20Deaths.ipynb"> Covid Vaccinations vs Cases & Deaths by Date & Country </a>

 ### Insights

+1. When we look at country wise data, the vaccinations have an equally high correlation with both cases and deaths
+2. When we look at date wise data, the vaccinations have a slightly higher correlation with cases than with deaths
+3. Vacccinations have a much higher correlation with both cases and deaths when looked at country wise than when looked at date wise

 ### Conclusion

+Whether compared by country or date, one can infer that the Number of Covid Vaccinations is directly proportional to the Number of Cases & Deaths

 ## Project 4 (Python)